Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Introduction

 Therefore, we investigate the utilisation and usefulness of such higher-order approximations on the example of the Milstein scheme.
-A closed form of the transition density based on the Milstein scheme was derived in \cite{Ele1998}.
-In \cite{Tse2004}, this closed form was used to estimate the parameters of a hyperbolic diffusion process from high-frequency financial data, but not in the context of Bayesian data augmentation.
-For the latter, \cite{ECS2001} claim the possible use of the Milstein scheme.
-However, the specific implementation and benefit in this framework, in particular when using sophisticated proposal methods, remain unclear and therefore are at the focus of this work.
+A closed form of the transition density based on the Milstein scheme is derived in~\cite{Ele1998}.
+In~\cite{Tse2004}, this closed form is used to estimate the parameters of a hyperbolic diffusion process from high-frequency financial data, but not in the context of Bayesian data augmentation.
+For the latter, \cite{ECS2001} propose the possible use of the Milstein scheme.
+However, the specific implementation and benefit of this framework, in particular when using sophisticated proposal methods, remain unclear, and therefore, are the focus of this work.
 For our investigation, we first explain how to integrate the Milstein scheme into the framework of Bayesian data augmentation and then assess the effectiveness of this new combination in a simulation study which is a common approach in the literature (see e.g. \cite{WGBS2017} and \cite{MrPo2017}).

-This article is organised as follows: In Section \ref{sec:approxDens}, we define diffusion processes and explain how their paths can be numerically approximated and how the transition densities of the process can be derived based on these approximations.
-In Section~\ref{sec:estimation}, we elaborate on the parameter estimation methods for diffusion processes using Bayesian data augmentation and the approximated transition densities are elaborated in Section \ref{sec:estimation} and we give some comments about our implementation of these methods in Section \ref{sec:implementation}.
-Afterwards, we explain the set up of our simulation study in Section \ref{sec:results} and~\ref{sec:discussion}, we present the results and discussion.
+This article is organised as follows.
+In Section~\ref{sec:approxDens}, we define diffusion processes, describe the numerical approximation of their paths, and explain the derivation of the transition densities of the processes based on these approximations.
+In Section~\ref{sec:estimation}, we elaborate on the parameter estimation methods for diffusion processes using Bayesian data augmentation and the approximated transition densities.
+In Section~\ref{sec:implementation}, we give some comments about our implementation of these methods and in Section~\ref{sec:simulation_study}, we explain the set-up of our simulation study.
+In Sections~\ref{sec:results} and~\ref{sec:discussion}, we present the results and discussion.
 The source code of our implementation and the simulation study is publicly available at \url{https://github.com/fuchslab/Inference_for_SDEs_with_the_Milstein_scheme}.